ddttom/doc2web/README.md

 - **Graphics Inclusion**: Preserves images and graphics within headers with proper positioning
 - **Responsive Design**: Headers adapt to different screen sizes and print media
 - **Accessibility**: Proper semantic HTML with ARIA roles for screen readers

+### Return to Top Button

+Provides convenient navigation back to the document start:

+- **Always Visible**: Button remains visible in the bottom left corner for easy access
+- **Theme-Aware Styling**: Automatically matches document colors and fonts for visual consistency
+- **Smooth Scrolling**: Animated scrolling to the top of the document for better user experience
+- **Accessibility Compliant**: Full keyboard navigation support with proper ARIA labels
+- **Responsive Design**: Adapts to different screen sizes and devices
+- **Visual Feedback**: Hover and focus states provide clear interaction cues

 ### Enhanced Table Formatting